gloryodeyemi/Beauty_Purchase_Analysis/README.md

 ### 6. Visualization
   * Tableau is connected to Snowflake (initially live, now extracted).
   * The final dashboard is built to explore trends, KPIs, and insights.
-  * Tool: Tableau Cloud for dashboard building and Tableau Public for publishing.
+  * Tool: Tableau Desktop for dashboard building and Tableau Public for publishing.

 ## 📑 Data Source Summary
   * Origin: Manually logged Google Sheet tracking beauty product purchases.